AmphibiaWeb and its Data Sources

 Taxonomy is an evolving enterprise for AmphibiaWeb.
 We aim to keep up to date and track new species as they are formally described.
 The taxonomy in our database is available with crosswalks to IUCN and Amphibian Species of the World for downloading at any time.

-- We display voucher specimen sites on a dynamic map (BerkeleyMapper widget) for each species with in cooperation with our partner VertNet which supplies us with fresh data on a regular, quarterly basis.
-Vertnet serves over 2.2 M records of species from collections around the world.
+- We display voucher specimen sites on the dynamic BerkeleyMapper widget for each species in cooperation with our partner VertNet, which supplies us with fresh data on a regular, quarterly basis.
+VertNet serves over 17 M records of species from over 200 collections around the world.

-- When possible we show range map for each species, which come from two sources: the IUCN Redlist and from our own research, often created by our undergraduate apprentices.
+- When possible we show range map for each species with the sites, which come from two sources: the IUCN Redlist and from our own research, often created by our undergraduate apprentices.
 We post the AmphibiaWeb ranges on our Github site.

 Media:AmphibiaWeb stores or embeds video, sound and images from a variety of sources, which include: